 We Had It All

 Walker’s tenth solo album was coincidentally his final solo album for ten years.
 He embraces a country sound, recording at Nova Studios, London.
 He’s indebted to Waylon Jennings’ acclaimed 1973 album Honky Tonk Heroes – five of the songs here previously appeared on that record, including four tracks penned by Billy Joe Shaver.
 He also covers tracks from the Eagles and Gordon Lightfoot.
 Walker’s rich voice works for country music, even though it feels like he’s dabbling; not a committed country outlaw like Jennings.
 We Had It All is a respectable country album, but Walker’s still in cruise mode here.

 The reinvention of Lightfoot’s ‘Sundown’ in a more mellow and piano-centric arrangement is the record’s highlight.
+It’s also fun hearing Walker croon his way through ‘Delta Dawn’.
 I’m not familiar with Billy Joe Shaver, but on the basis of his four songs here I should become acquainted with his work.
-It’s fun hearing Walker croon his way through ‘Delta Dawn’.

 After We Had It All failed, Scott reformed The Walker Brothers.

 The Walker Brothers reunion initially continued in the same vein as Scott’s 1970s work.
 Struggling with alcohol and tranquilisers, Walker later told The Guardian; “I think I did temporarily go crazy, because I don’t remember the period at all very well”.
 But on The Walker Brothers’ final album, 1978’s Nite Flights, Walker rediscovered his creative mojo.
 Inspired by Joni Mitchell‘s work, Walker started writing songs again, and he brought a copy of David Bowie’s Heroes into the studio as a “reference album” for the engineer.